How to Study at Open University

 Since studying at the Open University is not considered full-time, our students are not eligible for the financial aid for students granted by the Social Insurance Institution of Finland, Kela.
 Studying solely at the Open University does not give you permission for Student Visa.

-Open University courses are being offered on three campuses.
-The courses are offered at Otaniemi Campus or at Töölö Campus.
+Open University courses are being offered at Aalto University Otaniemi Campus in Espoo.
 It is possible to study at Mikkeli campus too.

 The assessment method varies by course and is explained in the course description.